Regularity of powers of d-sequence (parity) binomial edge ideals of unicycle graphs: Introduction

 The Rees algebra of an ideal encodes many asymptotic properties of that ideal.
 An ideal in a commutative ring is said to be of \emph{linear type} if their Rees and symmetric algebras are isomorphic; equivalently, the defining ideal of Rees algebra is generated by linear forms.
 The notion of $d$-sequence was introduced and initially studied by Huneke in \cite{H1980, H1982}.
 The author proved that an ideal generated by $d$-sequence in a commutative ring is of linear type (cf. \cite{H1980}).
 Villarreal characterized graphs for which edge ideals are of the linear type in \cite{V1995}, namely, edge ideals are of linear type if and only if the graph is a tree or has a unique cycle of odd length.
 Researchers have recently been interested in characterizing linear type (parity) binomial edge ideal.

-Ene et al. have shown that the binomial edge ideal of a path graph is a complete intersection ideal, hence of linear type \cite{EHH}.
+The binomial edge ideal $J_G$ is a complete intersection if and only if each component of $G$ is a path (cf. \cite{EHH,R2013}).
 Jayanthan et al. characterized graphs whose binomial edge ideal is an almost complete intersection in \cite[Theorems $4.3$, and $4.4$]{JAR}.
 One has the following strict inclusions: \emph{almost complete intersection ideal} $\implies$ \emph{d-sequence ideal} $\implies$ \emph{ideal of linear type} \cite{H1980,JAR} and \cite[page no. 341]{H1981SS}.
 Jayanthan et al. proposed the following conjecture.

 \begin{con} \cite[Conjecture 4.17]{JAR} If the given graph is a tree or a unicyclic graph, then the binomial edge ideal is of linear type. \end{con}

 In \cite{A2022}, Kumar has shown that $J_G$ is of linear type for the closed graphs.
 In \cite{AN}, Amalore Nambi and Kumar have characterized all trees whose edge-binomials form a $d$-sequence; in particular, $J_G$ is of a linear type.
 In \cite{A2021LSS}, the author characterized graphs whose parity binomial edge ideals are complete intersection and almost complete intersection.
 By $\mathcal{T}_m$, we denote the class of trees on $n$ vertices having degree sequences $(m,2,\dots, 1)$ or $(m,1,\dots, 1)$, where $m \geq 2$.
 In Section \ref{sec.d-seq}, we classify unicyclic graphs whose (parity) edge-binomials form a $d$-sequence.
 We summarize the results below.